Controlling white-tailed deer populations

 The risk of road collisions and property damage is also increased.

 The city based its decision on the advice of a technical and scientific committee of biologists and veterinarians, who recommended rapid response to reduce the size of the deer population.
-The aim is to remove around 140 deer from the eastern parks, prioritizing public safety and animal welfare.
+As a result, the herd has been reduced, with the operation now completed for autumn 2024.

-Relocation of the animals is out of the question.
+Relocation of the animals was out of the question.
 This can cause serious injury and often ends in death.
 It also encourages the spread of disease.

 Investing in research to improve our response